J. Stewart Roberts

 Mr. O’Brien is also the author of The Project Handbook, an in-house published guide, that Johnson Roberts Associates uses to help clients navigate the processes of a building project, from design through to construction.
 He also keeps a blog about the books he is reading and his thoughts on the future of public libraries.

-Jeffrey R. Davis, AIA, Principal, has over thirty years of experience in the programming, planning, master planning, design, and construction of educational facilities.
+Jeffrey R. Davis has over 30 years of experience in the programming, planning, master planning, design, and construction of educational facilities.
 He joined Johnson Roberts Associates in November 2013 and has enjoyed a longstanding friendship and working relationship with J. Stewart Roberts, the founding partner of Johnson Roberts Associates.

-In 2008, Mr. Davis Jeff joined WBRC Architects/Engineers, a 75 person A/E firm with offices in Portland / Bangor ME and Sarasota FL, as it’s Education Studio Director.
-While at WBRC, Mr. Davis led the facility review, educational programming, and master planning services for 8 Maine grades PK-12 educational communities.
-Of particular interest, Mr. Davis is the architect-of-record of the new Hampden Academy, a 180,000 sf new public high school in Hampden, ME (Hampden Academy is one of most innovative public educational facilities in northern New England through it’s use of sustainable features, multi-use academic and community program areas, incorporation of educational technology – all of which were ‘visioned’ through a community-based pre-design process).
+In 2008, Mr. Davis Jeff joined WBRC Architects/Engineers, a 75-person A/E firm with offices in Portland / Bangor ME and Sarasota FL, as it’s Education Studio Director.
+While at WBRC, Mr. Davis led the facility review, educational programming, and master planning services for eight Maine grades PK-12 educational communities.
+Of particular interest, Mr. Davis is the architect-of-record of the new Hampden Academy, a 180,000-SF new public high school in Hampden, ME (Hampden Academy is one of most innovative public educational facilities in northern New England through it’s use of sustainable features, multi-use academic and community program areas, incorporation of educational technology – all of which were ‘visioned’ through a community-based pre-design process).

-Natalie Eringros brings over fifteen years of architectural and planning experience in both the public and private sector in Pennsylvania, Massachusetts, New Hampshire and Illinois.
+Natalie Eringros brings over 15 years of architectural and planning experience in both the public and private sector in Pennsylvania, Massachusetts, New Hampshire, and Illinois.

 Since joining Johnson Roberts Associates in the fall of 2001, Ms. Eringros has focused on planning, design and construction administration of private and municipal projects, including libraries, town halls, safety buildings, schools, and residences.
 She has also been actively involved in sustainable design, historic preservation, and interior design.

-Prior to joining Johnson Roberts Associates, Natalie Eringros has worked as a designer at George Anderson Architects, Pittsburgh, PA where she worked on residential, institutional and educational projects.
+Prior to joining Johnson Roberts Associates, Natalie Eringros was a designer at George Anderson Architects in Pittsburgh where she worked on residential, institutional, and educational projects.